From the BlogSubscribe Now

-My friend Denise is doing more night photography lately, so we ventured out to Walt Disney World’s Magic Kingdom last night to get a little practice.
+A few years ago, my friend Denise wanted to do more night photography.
+We ventured out to Walt Disney World’s Magic Kingdom last night to get a little practice.
 Right off the bat, it was apparent that we had very different strategies for approaching an evening of night photography.

 Denise was prepared.
 She had her tripod in a tripod carry bag and then another bag for her Nikon D800 with two lenses.
 I took a minimalist approach using only one lens on my Nikon D800 mounted on the ballhead of my tripod, which I carried using a simple tripod strap.